ins8ai/Documents/README.md

 # Documentation / Guides

-Collection of relevant documentation and guides prepared by the ins8.ai team.
+Relevant documentation and guides prepared by the ins8.ai team.